RMIT-SEPT/majorproject-2-thurs-18-30-3/README.md

 * Users can browse services
 * Admin can add employees

 # Unfixed issue, multiple microservices cannot be run in parallel.
-But needs to be run individually.
+But need to be run individually.